nhsengland/SynPathToy/README.md

 ### About the Project

-This repository holds a single notebook which contains a toy simulation of patient pathways to be optimised for both patient outcomes and system cost.
+This repository holds python code for a toy simulation of patient pathways to be optimised for both patient outcomes and system cost.
 The simulation includes:
 - 'config.py' Config (default set to 10 patients, 10 pathways, 10 actions, 30 time steps)
     - At 10 patients this takes less than 1 second to run.
 At 1,000 patients this takes 1hr30.
 - 'patient.py' Patient Class (incl. age, sex, diseases, comorbidities, clinical values, sickness, outcomes)